StuartMolnar/3855-Labs/README.md

 - mySQL does not store events
 - Processing service stores the error 500 message from Storage, and then throws an error itself (screenshot at bottom)

+As of right now, mysql is storing events

 Figured out cause error 500 message: dropping mysql tables while processing service is running
 Fix: take processing service down before recreating tables